Code-Institute-Submissions/TraceOfKerava/README.md

 Custom colored map marker inspiration from [here](https://medium.com/free-code-camp/how-to-change-javascript-google-map-marker-color-8a72131d1207)

+Browser compatibility for vmin and vh taken from [here](https://caniuse.com/#feat=viewport-units)

 ### Media

 The photos used in this site roaylty free photos obtained from:
-- pexels.com
+- pexels.com and
-- pixabay.com and
+- pixabay.com

 ### Acknowledgements

 I want to say special thank you to the following parties for making this project possible:
 - Code Institute by providing me the training materials and support
+- Stella M, Liisa L and Justyna M for helping to test the site on different mobile phones
 - And a special thank you to my menter seun_mentor